GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 The deployment defined in the base defines a pod that combines a stock mosquitto image with a custom manager sidecar.
 This pod demonstrates a couple interesting kubernetes capabilities:

  - The different containers in the pod use a shared volume where the manager writes a config file which is read by mosquitto container
  - The pod has `shareProcessNamespace` enabled so that the refreshing managing container can restart a process in the stock container.
+This is done because the `remote_password` configuration value is an expiring JWT token per the auth design of IoT Core.

 ### The bridge configuration